praveek/launch.en/help/extension-reference/mobile/event-description-template.md

 ---
 title: Event Description Template
-seo-title: Event Description Template in Adobe Launch
+seo-title: Event Description Template in Adobe Experience Platform Launch
 description: This page contains tips and templates about the event page structure.
-seo-description: This page contains tips and templates about the event page structure in Adobe Launch.
+seo-description: This page contains tips and templates about the event page structure in Adobe Experience Platform Launch.
 ---

 # Event Description Template